-Jamie is a first-year PhD student in Organizational Behavior.
+Jamie is a second-year PhD student in Organizational Behavior.
 Her research interests primarily involve team processes, self-regulation, and emotion.
 She has also studied the transition to parenthood and attachment theory.

 Jamie earned an M.S. in Social Psychology from Texas A&M University in 2011 and a B.A. in Psychology from the University of Kansas in 2007.
 Before joining the OB program at Kenan-Flagler, she conducted research on healthcare quality improvement, patient safety, and physician team behavior at the University of Texas Health Science Center at San Antonio.